nitinrajput1997/NAS-RRC/README.md

 # NAS-RRC
-SDAp is unique for User-Plane Protocol Stack .
+SDAP is unique for User-Plane Protocol Stack .
 Similarly RRC and NAS are unique to Control-Plane Protocol Stack.
 They are responsible for connection set up, mobility and security related functions.

 **NAS(UE-AMF)**<br />
 NAS function operate between AMF in core network and the device.
 It includes following functions NAS(Non-Access Stratum):-<br />